arquitecturaaadcm/mapbakery.github.io/README.md

-# MODA: from here to there in an agile world

 [Boyd](https://www.airuniversity.af.edu/Portals/10/AUPress/Books/B_0151_Boyd_Discourse_Winning_Losing.PDF) referred to the OODA loop as “the big squeeze,” the ultimate compression of his ideas, the composite of how we think and learn.

 The letters OODA stand for: